PuspenduGit/modern_raise_ticket_app/README.md

 ## Features

-- User authentication using NextAuth with crdentials and google providers
+- User authentication using NextAuth with credentials and google providers
 - Create a new ticket with a title, description, category, importance, progress and status.
 - Read and list all existing tickets.
 - Update ticket details or status.